COGS18/COGS18.github.io/_build/projects/overview.md

 ### Getting Started

-We strongly encourage you to discuss potential project ideas on Piazza, and with your TAs and IAs, and with the instructor through office hours and coding labs.
+We strongly encourage you to discuss potential project ideas and with your TAs/IAs/instructor through office hours and coding labs (or on Piazza).
 This will give us a chance to give you feedback and help guide your project plans.

 Suggestions for working on projects: